-The first option, Table, merits additional explanation.
+The first option, Table merits additional explanation.
+If the table has more than 10,000 records, it may cause performance issues if the entire table is opened.
 When any table is opened using this mode, no data is displayed at all, but each column in the table is filterable.
 The concept behind this mode is that once the desired data is determined, then, based on the information provided, those data are displayed.
 The reason for this mode of operation is, again, efficiency.
 For any given table, it is likely that the rows of interest are a subset of that table.
 Rather than returning all of the rows in the table, which could be a time-consuming operation, and then narrowing the information down to the rows of particular interest, first narrow down the data of interest and then display just those rows.
 Of course, in order to effectively use this mode, it is necessary to be familiar with the data in the table.

 Note: The FACILITY_ID is filtered to the current facility by default.

 To display the data, click Refresh.
 To open a table that has already been opened in a different mode, remove the table from the Workspace.
-Simply closing the table and reopening it, opens it in the same mode it was originally opened in.
+Simply closing the table and reopening it opens it in the same mode it was originally opened in.
 To remove it from the Workspace, right-click on the name of the table and select Remove item.